 Cochlear Implants

-Dr. Gina Diaz leads the Cochlear Implant Program and is an expert in this field.
+Dr. Laura Chylinski leads the Cochlear Implant Program and is an expert in this field.
 She is credentialed in providing these solutions with the use of Cochlear Americas products.

 Freedom Hearing Center has a proud partnership with the Greater Baltimore Medical Center (GBMC).
 This collaboration has been established so that our patients have access to a highly skilled surgeon who specializes in cochlear implantation.